Mullaghmore, County Sligo: History

 Lord Palmerston presided over Mullaghmore and North Sligo during the worst years of the Great Famine of the mid-19th century.
-During the summer and autumn of 1847, nine vessels, carrying over 2,000 persons left Sligo port with tenants evicted and "shovelled out" from his Sligo estates.
-They arrived in Canada half-naked and totally destitute.
-The city of St. John in the Canadian province of New Brunswick had to take many of Palmerston's evicted tenants into care and, outraged, sent a scathing letter to Palmerston expressing regret and fury that he or his agents, ‘should have exposed such a numerous and distressed portion of his tenantry to the severity and privation of a New Brunswick winter ... unprovided with the common means of support, with broken-down constitutions and almost in a state of nudity ... without regard to humanity or even common decency.’
-The graves of many of these unfortunate victims can be seen today on the old quarantine station, now a museum, at Grosse Ille near Quebec.
+During the summer and autumn of 1847, nine vessels, carrying over 2,000 persons, left Sligo port with tenants evicted and "shovelled out" from his Sligo estates.
+They arrived in Canada destitute and half-naked.
+The city of Saint John in the colony of New Brunswick had to take many of Palmerston's evicted tenants into care and, outraged, sent a scathing letter to Palmerston expressing regret and fury that he or his agents, "should have exposed such a numerous and distressed portion of his tenantry to the severity and privation of a New Brunswick winter ... unprovided with the common means of support, with broken-down constitutions and almost in a state of nudity ... without regard to humanity or even common decency."
+The graves of many of these unfortunate victims can be seen today on the old quarantine station, now a museum, at Grosse Isle, in the St. Lawrence River opposite Quebec City.

 Classiebawn was a favoured holiday retreat of Admiral of the Fleet Louis Mountbatten.
 It was off the Mullaghmore coast in August 1979 that Mountbatten, along with his fourteen-year-old grandson Nicholas Knatchbull, Doreen Knatchbull and County Fermanagh teenager Paul Maxwell, were killed by a bomb planted by the Provisional IRA.

-In 2007 it hosted the final stage of Rally Ireland.
-Sebastian Loeb wins the Rally of Ireland and went on to win his 4th World Championship title.
+In 2007, it hosted the final stage of Rally Ireland.
+Sebastian Loeb won the Rally of Ireland and went on to win his 4th World Championship title.